 Second wind (1 action): The Knight may spend 1 action and 1 second wind to focus and shrug off wounds.
 1 second wind heals for 1d6.
 Receiving healing in any way replenishes 1 point of second wind.
 The knight starts with 2 uses of second wind in their pool at level 3 which increases up to a maximum of 10 at level 14.

 Weapon mastery: The knight may choose to either gain proficiency with another advanced weapon or boost the attack of a weapon they are already proficient in by 1.
-This effect stacks with itself and with with the +1 attack bonus granted by the “advanced weapon proficiency” class feature grants to a simple weapon.
+This effect stacks with itself and with the +1 attack bonus the “advanced weapon proficiency” class feature can grant to a simple weapon.

 Indomitable will: Starting at level 11, once per day a knight may ignore the results of a successful mental attack.
 This increases to twice per day at level 15th level.